ojmuribe/ESPPlcTimer2/README.md

 The update routine runs in a parallel task declared by the TIMERHANDLER macro

-EspPlcTimers2 uses the Arduino List library (https://www.luisllamas.es/libreria-arduino-list/) that must be added to the project (https://github.com/luisllamasbinaburo/Arduino-List).
-(Thanks Luis Llamas)
+EspPlcTimers2 uses the Luis Llamas Arduino List library (https://www.luisllamas.es/libreria-arduino-list/) that must be added to the project (https://github.com/luisllamasbinaburo/Arduino-List).
+(Thanks @luisllamasbinaburo)